rommedahl/markdown-cv/index.md

 ## Currently

-Researching how graph structures can be used in Customer Journey Analytics to detect sets of Customer paths, and build insights of the customers experience and behavior.
+Working on Machine Learning Models to analyze and improve the Retail Business.

 ## Education